 The MATHS music synthesizer module is an analog computer designed for musical purposes.
 It is likely the most popular Eurorack modular synthesizer module due to its seemingly endless and varied functionality.

-An excellent search engine that also happens to be dedicated to privacy.
+An excellent search engine that also happens to be deeply dedicated to privacy.
 It's been my default search for a decade.

 Fast software is the best software and almost none of today’s software software is fast.